Huge differences between models

 Of course there are huge differences in mountainous regions between models.

 Some are global models covering the whole globe, like GFS and ECMWF model, so they have a coarse horizontal and vertical resolution.
-For instance the temperature calculated by GFS is supposed to be the same on an area of 22x22km (and then interpolated between each grid points).
+For instance the temperature computed by GFS is supposed to be the same on an area of 22x22km (and then interpolated between each grid points).
 It gives a very coarse « image » of temperature in Switzerland.

 Limited area models like ICON, NEMS and AROME offer a better resolution, so the temperature at a location is much more in relation with altitude.